JortBox/TwoFieldApproximation/README.md

 - The PyTransport directory within this repository is written by *David J. Mulryne and John W. Ronayne.
 PyTransport: A Python package for the calculation of inflationary correlation functions. arXiv e-prints, art. arXiv:1609.00381, September 2016*.
 See also: https://transportmethod.com/pytransport/.
 It is added to this repository for the sake of convenience
 - The code is still heavily under development and not very user friendly.

+## Getting started

+To be able to run the evolution for a model, one first needs to compile the model by going to ./potentials and run setup_potential.py where the potential and metric are specified.
+Only then can a model be run.
+See the link or paper above for more details.
 The text below describes how to use ```trajectory_analyser.py```.
 The main piece of code that calculates trajectory properties after an evolution by PyTransport.

 ```
 usage: trajectory_analyser.py [-h] [-i I] [-f F] [-steps STEPS] [-twopt TWOPT]